GChristensen/dm-browser/README.md

 * It's also possible to use an [App Engine](http://appspot.com) based or a standalone instance of Dark Matter with any browser (through its default crossbrowser web client).
-  You need to know how to build and install Clojure applications to GAE to do this to build and install the application from source.
+  You need to know how to build and install Clojure applications at GAE to build and install the application from source.

 * The [Darkmatter](https://github.com/downloads/GChristensen/dm-browser/darkmatter.xpi) firefox addon allows to add chan:// URLs support to an existing
   Firefox instance (it could be used with a standalone or GAE-based Dark Matter instance).